-

 1. Work on your contribution.
 See instructions on how to get started with Beluga development.

-2. Lint and test your changes.
+2. Test your changes.
 For bug fixes, make sure regression tests are included.

 3. Document your changes as needed.
 For new features, make sure added functionality is clearly documented.